tyaslab/android-starter/README.md

-# android-hello
+# android-starter
 A Starter Android Project using Gradle

-This starter project is Hello.
-Please rename Hello with your project name, and please rename domain (com.example.hello) to fit yours.
+The name of this project is Starter.
+Please rename Starter with your project name, and also rename domain (com.example.starter) to fit yours.